Francisco Nicolás Gómez Iglesias: Biography

 On 13 February 2015 he was arrested after not paying his share of a restaurant bill.

 On 7 January 2016 he became a contestant and participated in the Spanish version of reality show Celebrity Big Brother: Gran Hermano VIP.

+In 2019 he founded Influencia Joven, a party which is focused on Z generation and millennials.

 On June 9, 2021, he was sentenced by the Madrid Provincial Court to his first sentence, one year and nine months in prison and a fine of 2,700 euros, for falsifying his ID so that a friend could do the selectivity tests for him.
 The Provincial Court of Madrid imposed him a three-year prison sentence in July 2021 for a crime of usurpation of public functions and another of active bribery, with the application of extenuating circumstances for "psychological anomalies and undue delays».

 With regard to his supplantation of the identity of a public official in 2014, in July 2021 the Madrid Provincial Court sentenced him to three years' imprisonment for the offences of usurpation of public functions and active bribery, with the application of mitigating circumstances for "psychological anomaly and undue delay".

 On 12 December 2022, the Provincial Court of Madrid sentenced him to his third conviction, once again for the offences of usurpation of public functions and falsification of official documents, by pretending to be a government envoy to broker the sale of a property.
 The sentence imposed for these offences amounted to three years and five months' imprisonment.

+Finally, on March 29, 2023, it was made public that on March 3, the Provincial Court had sentenced him to another four years and three months in prison and to pay a fine of 7300 euros for the commission of the crimes of discovery and disclosure of secrets, violation of official secrets and active bribery, having been declared proven that he accessed confidential information from police databases to obtain perks and economic benefits.

+The above sentences amount in total to twelve years and five months' imprisonment.